raspberrypi/libcamera/Documentation/design/ae.rst

 - AeState

+- AeEnable

 Auto-exposure and auto-gain can be enabled and disabled separately using the ExposureTimeMode and AnalogueGainMode controls respectively.
-There is no overarching AeEnable control.
+The AeEnable control can also be used, as it sets both of the modes simultaneously.
+The AeEnable control is not returned in metadata.

 When the respective mode is set to auto, the respective value that is computed by the AEGC algorithm is applied to the image sensor.
 Any value that is